meta-llama/llama-recipes/docs/inference.md

 **Note** Please find the right model on HF side [here](https://huggingface.co/codellama).

-Make sure to install Transfromers from source for now
+Make sure to install Transformers from source for now

 ```bash